 Medicinal mushrooms (my current favourites are Neural Nectar, Reishi and Cordyceps from Superfeast.
 Use my 10% discount code ameliazadro )

-2. Chop up the cacao into a rough powder
+2. Chop the cacao into a rough powder

-3. Add the cacao, water, spices and nut milk into a pot on the stove, stir slowly as the mixture heats up - you can sing, dance, chant or simply think about your intention as you stir to infuse it into the drink OR just add all of the ingredients to your blender, buzz until smooth et voila!
+3. Add the cacao, water, spices and nut milk into a pot on the stove, stir slowly as the mixture heats up OR just add all of the ingredients to your blender, buzz until smooth.
+Whilst the cacao heats, sing, dance, chant or simply think about your intention as you stir to infuse it into the drink.

 5. Create your ceremony.
 Set your space however feels good for you- you could light a candle or incense and buy or pick some fresh flowers.
 Tune into how you feel in the present moment and your intention.
 Drink with mindfulness, notice the smells, texture and flavours.
 It takes around 15 minutes to feel the effects of the ceremonial cacao.
-Plan a meditation - some of my favourite types are dancing, free writing or finding a guided meditation on Insight Timer App.
+Plan a meditation - some of my favourite types are dancing, free writing or finding a guided meditation on You Are Magic or Insight Timer.

-I'd love to hear if you enjoy this recipe and practice and what you're favourite personal touches are!
+I'd love to hear if you enjoy this practice and what you're favourite personal touches are!